DanielAbalde/Token-Client/README.md

 ## 🧐 Overview

-[TokenClient.sol](contracts/TokenClient.sol) is a smart contract to support fungible and non-fungible token operations in your dapp in a token-agnostic way, for easy, quick, elegant, generic and future-proof implementations of token algorithms.
+[TokenClient.sol](contracts/TokenClient.sol) is a smart contract to support fungible and non-fungible token operations (such as sell/buy, swap, etc), making easy, quick, elegant, generic and future-proof implementations of token algorithms.
+You support the standards you want at any time and instead of calling their functions, you call the client and the client refers the call to the method of the specific standard.
+This way you can create token agnostic mechanisms, so that it works independently of the type of standard, and among many advantages, you will be able to support new standards in the future without needing to change code.

-You can reference a client instance on your dapp or inherit from the client contract.
-Then register on the client some [TokenAbstraction](contracts/TokenAbstraction.sol) concrete, such as [TokenERC20](contracts/concretes/TokenERC20.sol), [TokenERC721](contracts/concretes/TokenERC721.sol) or [TokenERC1155](contracts/concretes/TokenERC1155.sol), which have view and transfer functions but no storage, to make your dapp support them.
-Then you can implement your algorithm once using the client as interface to operate with any given token, and it takes care for you of calling the standard-specific functionality, so you can focus on the logic of your dapp without worrying about standards support, separating this decision from the implementation and allowing it to be defined at any time.

 <p align="center"><img src="./imgs/TokenClientDiagram.PNG" alt="TokenClientDiagram"></p>

-## 🚀 Motivation

-When you start a project that operated with NFT, such as swappers or marketplaces, you are faced with the dilemma of making the functionality specific to each standard or making it generic.
-In the first case it becomes a mess if you use proxies; and in the generic case there is extra work that each project has to do.
-In both cases, it makes sense to externalize this logic to save time and make it more elegant and advanced.

-On the other hand, I am quite convinced that in a few years there will be new standards for NFT and fungible tokens, not only because of their current limitations, but also because replacing EOAs with contract-based accounts may improve the current patterns.
+You can reference a TokenClient instance on your dapp or inherit from TokenClient contract.
+To support the standards you want, you have to register on the client some [TokenAbstraction](contracts/TokenAbstraction.sol) concrete, such as [TokenERC20](contracts/concretes/TokenERC20.sol), [TokenERC721](contracts/concretes/TokenERC721.sol) or [TokenERC1155](contracts/concretes/TokenERC1155.sol), which have a few view functions, the transfer function and doesn't have storage.
+These are in charge of calling the methods of each standard, but you only have to make calls to your TokenClient instance, using methods such as `isOwner`, `balanceOf`, `isApproved` or `transfer`.
+Then you can focus on the logic of your dapp without worrying about standards support, separating this decision from the implementation and allowing it to be defined at any time.

 ## 🌟 Features
 - Easy to use, query and transfer any token from one place.
 - Quick to implement, focus on your contract logic in a token-agnostic manner.